contact us

 An unseen spider spread a silken line across it, glistening in the early sun, entwined between a stump and a sapling’s branch

-I paused, deciding best how to preserve her work—aware that the most convenient path was to simply walk through and be ruinous to her world, without any seeming consequence
+I paused, deciding best how to preserve her work—aware that the most convenient way was to walk through it, becoming ruinous to her world, with little consequence

 But grateful that I saw—and grateful for unhurriedness as the sun made her sedulous way into the day—